ejmeitz/SimpleCrystals.jl/README.md

 ```

 #### 3D Bravais Lattices
 All 3D Bravais lattices created from the SimpleCrystal's API and visualized in [OVITO](https://ovito.org/).
-The radius of the atoms is chosen arbitrarily.
+The radius of the atoms is chosen arbitrarily in OVITO.
 <table>
     <tr>
         <th>Crystal Family</th>